🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Can I link QR codes to my asset management system?

 Yes.
 Encode a URL (e.g. assets.yourcompany.com/item/001) instead of plain text.
-When a worker scans the label with any smartphone, the browser opens the asset's record in your system directly.
-No dedicated app is needed for the scan itself.
+When a worker scans the label with any smartphone, the browser opens the asset record directly.
+No dedicated app needed for the scan itself.

 Related Guides